alopez/alopez.github.com/email.md

 : Unless I know you well, the best I'm likely to be able to provide is a brief synopsis of your performance in my course(s), which is of limited value for most job or PhD applications.
-If a brief synopsis suffices, I'm of course happy to supply it: email <alopez@inf.ed.ac.uk>.
+If a brief synopsis suffices, I'm of course happy to supply it: email <alopez@ed.ac.uk>.
 However, for most job or PhD applications, you will be best served by a reference from someone who has worked with you closely and knows your work well.

 Are you an employer seeking a reference for one of my (former) students or employees?
 : I will be happy to provide a reference.
-Email <alopez@inf.ed.ac.uk> with details.
+Email <alopez@ed.ac.uk> with details.

 Are you seeking a studentship or other academic position with me?
 : I am not currently taking students or hiring